elizabethdorans/E2G_Method_Tutorials/README.md

 # E2G Method Tutorials
-Tutorial for linking peaks to genes using the Signac R package on single-cell RNA + ATAC multiome data
+This repo contains tutorials for linking ATAC peaks to genes using single-cell RNA + ATAC multiome data.
+Data preprocessing and peak-gene linking scripts are included for the following methods: Signac, Cicero, ArchR, SCENT.